nearform-actions/optic-release-automation-action/README.md

 ### Example

-To use this action, you can create a Github manual workflow with one step that uses this action and supply the options.
+To use this action, you can create a Github workflow with one step that uses this action and supply the inputs.

 ```yml
 name: release